Japanese cuisine: Outside Japan

 Many countries have imported portions of Japanese cuisine.
 Some may adhere to the traditional preparations of the cuisines, but in some cultures the dishes have been adapted to fit the palate of the local populace.
 In 1970s sushi travelled from Japan to Canada and the United States, it was modified to suit the American palate, and re-entered the Japanese market as "American Sushi".
 An example of this phenomenon is the California roll, which was created in North America in the 1970s, rose in popularity across the United States through the 1980s, and thus sparked Japanese food's—more precisely, sushi's—global popularity.

 In 2014, Japanese Restaurant Organization has selected potential countries where Japanese food is becoming increasingly popular, and conducted research concerning the Japanese restaurants abroad.
 These key nations or region are Taiwan, Hong Kong, China, Singapore, Thailand and Indonesia.
 This was meant as an effort to promote Japanese cuisine and to expand the market of Japanese ingredients, products and foodstuffs.
 Numbers of Japanese foodstuff and seasoning brands such as Ajinomoto, Kikkoman, Nissin and Kewpie mayonnaise, are establishing production base in other Asian countries, such as China, Thailand and Indonesia.

+Singapore

+Japanese cuisine in Singapore began when the first batch of Japanese restaurants opened in the 1960s to cater to Japanese businessmen.
+As Singaporeans became increasingly well-travelled, local diners started developing a deeper appreciation for Japanese cuisine's subtleties.
+This led to the transformation of Japanese food in Singapore from a niche expatriate dining scene to a diverse ecosystem of more than 1,000 Japanese restaurants today.

+With large amounts of sushi bars, ramen shops and udon houses Singapore has a comprehensive Japanese dining scene.
+The fine dining scene of Japanese cuisine in Singapore has flourished in particular.
+Numerous omakase restaurants have gained recognition, such as Wakuda and the Michelin-starred Waku Ghin.

 Australia

 Japanese cuisine is very popular in Australia, and Australians are becoming increasingly familiar with traditional Japanese foods.
 Restaurants serving Japanese cuisine feature prominently in popular rankings, including Gourmet Traveller and The Good Food Guide.

+A Japanese chicken katsu curry bowl from a Woolworths supermarket in Newcastle.

 Sushi in particular has been described as being "as popular as sandwiches", particularly in large cities like Melbourne, Sydney, or Brisbane.
 As such, sushi bars are a mainstay in shopping centre food courts, and are extremely common in cities and towns all over the country.